-The average size of a piece of carry-on baggage that is allowed is a length of 56 centimetres, width of 45 centimetres and a depth of 25 centimetres.
+The average size of a piece of carry-on baggage that is allowed is a length of 56 centimeters, a width of 45 centimeters, and depth of 25 centimeters.
 Therefore, you must pack your stuff keeping in mind these general dimensions.

 Objects that are Allowed and Not Allowed in Checked-In Baggage